free prenuptial agreement template

 Smith v.
 Doe, 268 So.
 3d 457 (Miss.
 2018)

-Though technically a property-settlement (not prenup) case, the Supreme Court's enforcement of Dr. Carl Smith's agreement obligating him to pay 75% of his salary supplies the governing substantive-unconscionability framework now applied to Mississippi prenups.
+Though technically a property-settlement (not prenup) case, the Supreme Court's enforcement of Carl Smith's agreement obligating him to pay 75% of his salary supplies the governing substantive-unconscionability framework now applied to Mississippi prenups.

 Herbert v.
 Herbert, 2021-CA-01291-COA (Miss.
 Ct.
 App.
 Apr.
 25, 2023)